Categories

 D. Product information and USPs should be highlighted clearly

 A product description can be written describing the product’s use case and how it can ease a buyer’s life.
 The right kind of Product information is what hooks a shopper with your page and further influences him to purchase the product.
-The pivotal thing is what information you use to highlight your product with or what USPs you choose for your product.
+The pivotal thing is what information you use to highlight your product or what USPs you choose for your product.
 For different types of products, the way of highlighting product information changes, here are some examples.

 I. For apparel category products